yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/create-destroy.md

 ## Creat new nodes

-Besides creating node by scene editor, we can creat node dynamically in script.
+Besides creating nodes by using the scene editor, we can create nodes dynamically in script.
 Add it into the scene by `new cc.Node()` to complete the whole constructive process.

 Below is a simple example: